Why ForgeSDLC?

 Faster time to decision

-When every ceremony has a clear purpose (apply specific knowledge to a specific decision), teams spend less time in meetings and more time shipping.
+When every ceremony earns its place—including a minimal daily sync and targeted Versona sessions—teams spend less time in meetings and more time shipping.

 Lower process overhead

-The 17 Forge Principles act as a constitutional check: any process addition must justify its cost.
+The execution principles and lean tenets (plus the four core trade-off rules on the blog) act as a constitutional check: any process addition must justify its cost.
 Teams report 40-60% reduction in ceremony time compared to Scrum.

 Higher decision quality

-Versona challenges bring the right body of knowledge to bear at the right moment.
-A security decision triggers a Security Versona with the security blueprint's policies and checklists — not a general "code review."
+Versona sessions bring the right body of knowledge to bear at the right moment.
+A security decision triggers a session with the Security Versona using the security blueprint's policies and checklists — not a general "code review."

 Built-in knowledge management